axiangcoding/wt-profile-tool/README.md

   "battle_list": []
 }
 ```

+**NOTE:** Data seems broken or missmatch?
+Please open an issue and provide example.

 > Maybe you want to know why I use player `OnTheRocks` as an example.
 Because he was a cheater.
 I reported him and he was banned.
 This is the price you pay for using cheats to kill me 5 times in one battle. 😡😡😡